 Close the bag

-For temporary barriers and low volume, tie the opening with strong rope or a simple knot.
-For high volume or applications lasting more than a few weeks, close with a portable sewing machine using polypropylene thread: the sewn closure withstands UV, handling, and stacking without opening.
+For temporary barriers and low volume, tie the mouth with strong rope or a simple knot.
+For high volume or applications lasting more than a few weeks, close it with a portable sewing machine using polypropylene thread: the sewn closure withstands UV, handling and stacking without opening.

 4